badking01/test/CHINA_SESSION_CONTROL.md

 ---

-# 9. SHORT-CLIP / PROMPT_RAW LOCK
+# 9. PROMPT_RAW / GENERATED-VIDEO LOCK

-Generated video tools work best with short, concrete visual units.
+Generated video tools work best with concrete, stable visual units.

 In the current workflow, do not write downstream full prompts by default.